PHOTOS Interface in C++; Technical and Physics Documentation: Testing

 \subsection{{\tt MC-TESTER} Benchmark Files}

 Over years of development of the {\tt TAUOLA} and {\tt PHOTOS} programs a certain level of the automation of tests was achieved.
 It was found that monitoring all the invariant mass distributions which can be constructed out of a given decay represent a quite restrictive but easy to implement test.
 Finding the relative fraction of events for each distinct final state complemented that test and is implemented now in the public version of {\tt MC-TESTER}.
 We have applied this method for {\tt PHOTOS} too.
 In this case, some soft final state particles have to be ignored because we are bound to work with samples which otherwise would exhibit properties of unphysical infrared regulators (see Section 6.1 of ref \cite{Davidson:2008ma} for more details).
 For the most popular decays the benchmarks are collected on our project web page \cite{Photos_tests}.
-In our distribution, we have collected numerical results in the directory {\tt examples/testing} and its subdirectories: {\tt Htautau, ttbar, Wenu, Wmunu, Zee and Zmumu}.
-Each of them includes an appropriate initialization files for the particular run of {\tt PYTHIA}.
+In our distribution, we have collected numerical results in the directory {\tt examples/testing} and its subdirectories: {\tt Htautau, pairs, ScalNLO, ttbar, Wenu, Wmunu, WmunuNLO, Zee, Zmumu, ZmumuNLO} and {\tt Ztautau}.
+Each of them includes an appropriate initialization file for the particular run of {\tt PYTHIA}.
 Numerical results from long runs of {\tt MC-TESTER} based tests are stored for reference\footnote{Details on the initialization for the runs are given in {\tt README-benchfiles}.}.
-At present, our choice of tests is oriented toward the LHC user and radiative corrections in decay of W's, Z's and Higgs particles.
-Most of the users of low energy experiments use the {\tt FORTRAN} version of the code, which is why our tests and examples for the C++ version are not geared toward low energy applications.
+At present, our choice of tests is oriented toward the LHC user and radiative corrections in decay of $W$'s, $Z$'s and Higgs particles.
+Most users at low energy experiments use the {\tt FORTRAN} version of the code, which is why our tests and examples for the {\tt C++} version are not geared toward low energy applications yet.